-On Thursday, November 19, 2015, the American Cancer Society will celebrate its 39th national Great American Smokeout in an effort to create more awareness about the dangers of smoking, to encourage smokers to set aside their smoking habit for at least 24 hours, and to offer help and resources to others who are ready to take the steps necessary to break the smoking habit and nicotine addiction and quit smoking for good!
-Since 1977, the Great American Smokeout has captured the attention of an increasing number of individuals who choose to use this day - the third Thursday of November each year - to commit to a healthier lifestyle by fighting through the challenges of nicotine withdrawal and cigarette smoking addiction and begin the journey of quitting smoking.
+Since 1977, the Great American Smokeout has captured the attention of an increasing number of individuals on the third Thursday of November each year.
+Why?
+Because they use this day to encourage people to commit to a healthier lifestyle and to fight through the challenges of nicotine withdrawal and cigarette smoking addiction.
 The American Cancer Society does not claim that quitting smoking is easy, but it does try to make it as easy as possible by offering advice, help, information, and other resources to anybody who is willing to put down the smokes and attempt to break free from the nicotine addiction.
 The American Cancer Society knows that quitting smoking is a healthy lifestyle change, and taking advantage of the Great American Smokeout to quit smoking is a wonderful opportunity!

 History of the Great American Smokeout

 Do The Research: There are many serious health risks as a result of cigarette smoking including, but not limited to, emphysema, lung cancer, heart disease, and stroke.
 If you are seriously thinking about quitting smoking, research the diseases caused by cigarette smoking and be sure to look at pictures of diseased lungs and hearts.
 I looked at pictures and reminded myself that that was what I was doing to my body.
 I don't want my vital organs to look like that anymore.
 Trust me...you won't want your vital organs to look like that either.